mvanbrab/water-level/doc/water-level-receiver-software.md

 The WiFi is controlled using a state machine rather than the approach found in the WiFi and ThingSpeak examples, in order to avoid the 5 seconds blocking found in these examples.
 This is to guarantee the one second update interval for the other destinations.

+## MQTT output

+An MQTT server is accessed via WiFi using the Arduino library 'EspMQTTClient' and the output is published on a single topic once per minute.

+The payload is a JSON structure consisting of the fields:
+- "t_C": the temperature;
+- "vol_l": the volume in liters;
+- "vol_percent": the volume as percentage;
+- "low: the LOW indicator (true/false).

+Note: The MQTT output is more general than the earlier ThingSpeak output.
+If desired, it is possible at the MQTT server to forward the payload, after conversion, towards ThingSpeak.

 ## Testing